johnbarrierwilson/bible/README.md

 # Kanon

-## License
-Designer version of the ESV Bible
+## Designer version of the ESV Bible

 Trying to create a very basic, easy-on-the-eyes online version of the ESV Bible.